 All scholars are encouraged to expand and improve their talents.
-We encourage scholars to take an interest in and involve themselves in music, art and sports.
-All 7th grade scholars need to be enrolled in a full year of choir or an instrumentals class; all 8th grade scholars need to be enrolled in at least one semester of a Fine Arts course.
+We encourage scholars to take an interest in and involve themselves in music, art, and sports.
+All 6th grade scholars need to be enrolled in one semester of a Fine Arts course and one semester of Technology and You; all 7th grade scholars need to be enrolled in a full year of choir or an instrumentals class; all 8th grade scholars need to be enrolled in at least one semester of a Fine Arts course.
 8th grade scholars are also required to take one semester of Keyboarding, a course where they learn typing and the Microsoft Office Suite.